Reviewed by Clive Flood, Chief Operating Officer | June 2023.

-Defining software development is one of the most challenging areas for R&D advisers and HMRC alike.
+Distinguishing between routine software development and compliant R&D activities is one of the most challenging areas for R&D advisers and HMRC alike.
 The question that needs to be addressed is: “What are the eligible R&D activities that fall within the specific R&D legislation?”
 Misunderstanding the definition of “eligible R&D activities” means getting the answer wrong, with the result that some companies either underclaim or overclaim for R&D. Some companies think that all software development is R&D, whilst others think that software development can’t qualify as it is not ‘white coat’ stuff… both scenarios are of course incorrect.

 Many of our software development R&D claims are for companies for whom software development is not their main trade.
-However they need to develop new and improved data architectures that can’t be achieved with readily deducible solutions – they’re often pushing beyond the boundaries of existing readily available database engines.
-For the purposes of a claim, it doesn’t matter whether the software project is intended to result in a product to be used in-house, licensed or sold.
+However, they need to develop new and improved data architectures that can’t be achieved with readily deducible solutions – they’re often pushing beyond the boundaries of existing readily available solutions or technologies.
+For the purposes of a claim, it doesn’t matter whether the software project is intended to result in a product to be used in-house, licensed, or sold.

 An advance means an advance in overall knowledge or capability, not a company’s own state of knowledge or capability alone.
 The advance may be a genuinely appreciable improvement to an application of software, provided it’s not simply a trivial change.

 So the kind of questions we’d consider would be: